akka/akka/akka-docs/src/main/paradox/distributed-data.md

 port (0) it will be different each time and the previously stored data will not be loaded.

-Making the data durable has of course a performance cost.
+Making the data durable has a performance cost.
 By default, each update is flushed to disk before the `UpdateSuccess` reply is sent.
 For better performance, but with the risk of losing the last writes if the JVM crashes, you can enable write behind mode.
 Changes are then accumulated during a time period before it is written to LMDB and flushed to disk.
 Enabling write behind is especially